 That’s not to say that the cause is something to be alarmed about, often, as I touched on above, it’s just a case of overnight diapers on older babies creating conditions that result in concentrated urine.

-Older babies who are drinking less breast milk or formula, and sleeping longer will have night time diapers that are very full with concentrated urine.
-These diapers will also be next to baby’s warm body all night long, heating them up.
+Older babies who are drinking less breast milk or formula, and sleeping longer will have nighttime diapers that are very full with concentrated urine.
+These diapers will also be next to your baby’s warm body all night long, heating them up.
 That’s why you often hear of ammonia smell only in baby’s nighttime diapers, and not in daytime diapers.

 How to Fix Nighttime-Only Ammonia Smell

-If you find your only problem with ammonia smell is at night, and there are no signs of detergent buildup and your storage meets all of the precautions we went over above, it’s may just be a case of concentrated urine at night.
+If you find your only problem with an ammonia smell is at night, and there are no signs of detergent buildup and your storage meets all of the precautions we went over above, it may just be a case of concentrated urine at night.

-To combat that smell, rinsing out night time diapers, diluting that urine, may be the best fix for you.
-Also consider giving baby some extra fluids before bed if maybe they aren’t in the habit of drinking much at night.
+To combat that smell, rinsing out your nighttime diapers, and diluting that urine, may just be the best fix for you.
+Also, consider giving your baby some extra fluids before bed if maybe they aren’t in the habit of drinking much at night.